Tidal disruptions of close white dwarf binaries by intermediate mass black holes: Methodology

-Here we perform three-stage numerical simulation.
-In the first stage, individual WDs are constructed in isolation.
+\begin{itemize} \item In the first stage, individual WDs are constructed in isolation.
 SPH particles are initially arranged in a close-packed spherical configuration, which is then stretched to reproduce the desired stellar density profile.
-This target profile, representing a carbon-oxygen WD in hydrostatic equilibrium, is obtained following the methodology outlined in \cite{Garain2023}, where the electron degeneracy pressure balances the star's self-gravity.
+This target profile, representing a carbon-oxygen (C-O) WD in hydrostatic equilibrium, is obtained following the methodology outlined in \cite{Garain2023}, where the electron degeneracy pressure balances the star's self-gravity.
 The stretched SPH configuration is then evolved in isolation (i.e., without the presence of the BH or binary companion) until transient density fluctuations subside.
 The final relaxed model is accepted once the SPH density profile closely matches the desired stellar structure.
-The pressure $P$ contributed by degenerate electrons and the density $\rho$ arising from carbon nuclei within the WD are given by: $P = K_{P} \Bigl[x(1+x^2)^{1/2}(2x^2/3-1)+ \log_{e}\bigl[x+(1+x^2)^{1/2}\bigr] \Bigr]~, ~~\rho = K_{\rho} x^3$.
-Here, $K_{P} = 1.4218\times10^{24}/(8\pi^2)$ $\rm N~m^{-2}$, $K_{\rho} = 1.9479 \times 10^9$ $\rm kg~m^{-3}$ are constants, and $x$ denotes the dimensionless Fermi momentum, often referred to as the “relativity parameter”.
-This parameter $x$ relates the pressure and density, effectively defining the equation of state employed in our analysis.
+The pressure $P$ contributed by degenerate electrons and the density $\rho$ arising from carbon nuclei within the WD are given by \tb{ } Here, $K_{P} = 1.4218\times10^{24}/(8\pi^2)$ $\rm N~m^{-2}$, $K_{\rho} = 1.9479 \times 10^9$ $\rm kg~m^{-3}$ are constants, and \tb{$x_f$} denotes the dimensionless Fermi momentum, often referred to as the “relativity parameter”.
+This parameter \tb{$x_f$} relates the pressure and density, effectively defining the equation of state employed in our analysis. \tb{For a shocked WD, the associated temperature and the thermal energy generated by shock heating can be roughly estimated using the Virial theorem \citep{Rosswog2009}: }

-In the second stage, two such equilibrated WDs are placed at a specified separation and assigned orbital velocities corresponding to a circular binary orbit.
-The dynamical stability of the identical binary system is verified by evolving the binary for up to 15 orbital cycles is shown in Figure~\ref{xtyt}, similar to \cite{2018PASA}.
+\item In the second stage, two such equilibrated WDs are placed at a specified separation and assigned orbital velocities corresponding to a circular binary orbit.
+The dynamical stability of the identical binary system is verified by evolving the binary for up to 15 orbital cycles, as shown in Figure~\ref{xtyt}, similar to \cite{2018PASA}.
 This ensures the absence of significant structural deformation or orbital drift.
 A similar analysis holds for non-identical binaries, which we do not show here.

-Finally, in the third stage, the stable WD binary is introduced into the gravitational potential of a Schwarzschild BH to investigate the dynamics of tidal disruption.
+\item Finally, in the third stage, the stable WD binary is introduced into the gravitational potential of a Schwarzschild BH to investigate the dynamics of tidal disruption.
+To simulate TDEs with the center of mass of the binary in a parabolic orbit, we adopt a hybrid formalism, in which we integrate the Schwarzschild geodesics while implementing a Newtonian form of the fluid self-gravity.
+The geodesic equation of GR written in terms of proper time $\tau$ reads \citep{Misner1973}